Ma

 Sue Ann is a loner who keeps to herself in her quiet Ohio town.
 One day, she is asked by Maggie, a new teenager in town, to buy some booze for her and her friends, and Sue Ann sees the chance to make some unsuspecting, if younger, friends of her own.

-Despite its modest budget of $5.0M, Ma became a massive hit, earning $61.2M worldwide—a remarkable 1124% return.
-The film's bold vision engaged audiences, confirming that strong storytelling can transcend budget limitations.
+Despite its tight budget of $5.0M, Ma became a box office phenomenon, earning $61.2M worldwide—a remarkable 1124% return.
+The film's unique voice connected with viewers, confirming that strong storytelling can transcend budget limitations.

 Plot Structure